GroupProject2020/Ovito/doc/python/introduction/overview.rst

    Obviously, the first way of initializing the object's parameters is more convenient and should be preferentially used whenever the parameter values are known at construction time.

-The :ref:`modifiers_overview` section of this documentation provides more information on working with modifiers.
+The :ref:`modifiers_overview` section of this documentation provides more information on working with modifiers and pipelines.

 ------------------------------------
 Exporting data to a file